‘Playboy’ Model Josie Canseco Narrowly Avoids Wardrobe Malfunction In Minuscule Red-And-White Striped Bikini

 According to The Daily Mail, the 22-year-old has been in Honolulu this week for the opening of the KITH x Coca Cola pop-up shop, but found some time to hit the beach on Thursday, August 1.
 While there, the Victoria’s Secret model brought some serious heat by rocking a seriously skimpy two-piece that left very little to the imagination, and was sure to have all eyes on her.

 Josie sent pulses racing in a minuscule red-and-white striped bikini that did nothing but favors for her famous curves.
-Its itty-bitty sports bra-style top clung tight to her voluptuous assets and flashed an ample amount of cleavage thanks to its daring low scoop neckline.
+Its itty-bitty sports bra-style top clung tight to her voluptuous assets and flashed an ample amount of cleavage thanks to its daring, low scoop neckline.
 Meanwhile, the bottom half of the set was even more risque than the top.
 The sexy thong-style piece featured the same striped pattern that alone was enough to grab the attention of those around her, but the insane amount of skin it exposed was sure to seal the deal.
 It covered only what was necessary, leaving the bombshell’s toned legs completely bare as she ran around on the sand, while its thick waistband sat low on her hips to accentuate her trim waist and enviably flat midsection.

 Another photo of the former Playboy Playmate in her barely-there swimwear showed off the backside of the ensemble, revealing the dangerously cheeky style of her bikini bottoms.
 The NSFW design was sure to turn some heads, as it left her curvy booty exposed almost in its entirety.
-At one point, TMZreported that the bottoms almost came off completely thanks to an aggressive wave, but the babe fortunately was able to narrowly avoid the major wardrobe malfunction.
+At one point, TMZ reported that the bottoms almost came off completely thanks to an aggressive wave, but the babe fortunately was able to narrowly avoid the major wardrobe malfunction.

 Josie Canseco Almost Loses Thong In Hawaii Bikini Romp https://t.co/X7eMJ19gPm